History of the Los Angeles Lakers: 1979–1991: Showtime Lakers

 At the victory celebration afterward, Riley boldly guaranteed that the Lakers would repeat as champions the next year, something no team had done since the Celtics in 1969.
 Abdul-Jabbar also stated that he would return for the 1987–88 season to contribute to Riley's promise of back-to-back titles.
 With every team in the league now gunning for them, the Lakers still found a way to win, taking their seventh consecutive Pacific Division title, and subsequently meeting Isiah Thomas and the physical Detroit Pistons in the 1988 NBA Finals, even after going the distance against the Utah Jazz and the Dallas Mavericks in the second round and Conference Finals, respectively.
 The series went to seven games and the Lakers squeaked out a victory because of an injury to Isiah Thomas as well as James Worthy's Game 7 triple double, which earned him a Finals MVP award and cemented his nickname of "Big Game James".
 By the narrowest of margins, the Lakers had delivered on Riley's guarantee.
 With age quickly catching up to Kareem Abdul-Jabbar, Johnson had to carry the offense.
-It worked, and as the latter said afterwards "We kept coming back.
+It worked, and as the latter said afterward "We kept coming back.
 This was the hardest championship of them all."

 It did not look to be the beginning of the end, as the 1988–89 Lakers won their division yet again and Magic Johnson collected his second MVP award.
-The team then swept their first three playoff series (against the Trail Blazers, SuperSonics and Suns respectively) to set up a rematch with the Pistons in the Finals.
+The team then swept their first three playoff series (against the Trail Blazers, SuperSonics, and Suns respectively) to set up a rematch with the Pistons in the Finals.
 But the "three-peat" was not to be, as Johnson and Byron Scott were taken out of commission by hamstring injuries.
 Kareem Abdul-Jabbar once again had to lead the offense, but the Pistons proved more than he could handle.
 In Game 4, the 42-year-old center made a bank shot at 1:42 seconds for the final two points of his career.
 As he walked off the floor for the last time, everyone in the Forum, including the Pistons bench, stood up and applauded.

 The Lakers seemed to adapt well to Kareem's absence.
 New center Vlade Divac helped the team to a 63-win season in 1989–90 and their ninth consecutive division title, and Johnson took another MVP award.
 However, the Phoenix Suns had the Lakers' number that year in the second round of the NBA Playoffs, defeating the Lakers in a surprisingly easy five games.
 Pat Riley stepped down as coach and was replaced by Mike Dunleavy as head coach.
 Michael Cooper, another great from the Showtime years, also retired.